18121A05L2/Notes/Bitcoin/bitcoinLayer2.md

 | Rootstock (RSK) | Sidechain      | Merge-mined       | 20.00 - 70.00  | rBTC         | Solidity  | 8.0            | ~30s        | ~6y   | Yes             |
 | Liquid          | Sidechain      | Federated         | 30.00 - 100.00 | L-BTC        | C++ / RPC | 7.0            | ~60s        | ~5y   | No              |

--> RGB and ARk protocol - [100-200 rupees] :: The cost is only the Bitcoin network transaction fee for the anchoring transaction on L1.
+## RGB and ARk protocol ( Not Suitable)

+- [100-200 rupees] :: The cost is only the Bitcoin network transaction fee for the anchoring transaction on L1.
 There's no extra RGB-specific fee

+## Lightning Network using TapRoot ( Not Suitable)

--> Lightning Network (TapRoot) - To start, you will need to pay roughly ₹1,500( 500 - 2000) in on-chain fees to set up your infrastructure (opening channels/minting).
+- To start, you will need to pay roughly ₹1,500( 500 - 2000) in on-chain fees to set up your infrastructure (opening channels/minting).
 After that, sending individual certificates to users will cost you less than ₹1 per transaction - If we issue a single certificate or batch of certificates (using merkle root) it consts us that 1500 to 2000 - we dont have transfer features where we cant use lightning which is best for transfers , we just store data on the blockchain and verify - The issuance starts on Bitcoin Layer-1 for security, but sets up for Lightning transfers

-### Overview of Merlin Chain
+# Overview of Merlin Chain ( Final Selected chain )

 Merlin Chain is a Bitcoin Layer 2 (L2) solution that uses ZK-Rollups, a decentralized oracle network, and on-chain BTC fraud proofs.
 It's EVM-compatible, meaning you can deploy Solidity smart contracts on it just like on Ethereum or other EVM chains.
 This allows seamless use of Ethereum tools, EIPs, precompiles, and opcodes in a Bitcoin ecosystem.
 The native currency is BTC (wrapped or bridged forms), and it supports low fees with high scalability.